-Why shadow discipline can be especially harmful to our kids with special needs and children of color
+Shadow discipline can be especially harmful to our kids with special needs and children of color.

 The Texas survey focused mostly on the impact shadow discipline might have on children with disabilities.
 But, given that research shows students of color are given harsher punishments for the same offenses committed by their white peers, virtually all the pitfalls of shadow discipline would affect students of color as well, so we need to keep that in mind.

 Parent pickup is a commonly used and highly problematic form of shadow discipline.
 It’s like a suspension, except it’s not recorded.
 The Texas survey reported that administrators often encourage parents to pick their child up rather than to suspend the child since parent pickup stays off the student’s record.
 Though it may sound like it, this actually isn’t a good idea.
 First, if parent pickups aren’t recorded, these informal suspensions could become more frequent, leading to missed school on the part of the child and repeated hardship to families when parents must drop everything at work to come pick up their child.